 Electric utility property, plant and equipment are stated at original purchase cost.
+Property, plant and equipment of nonregulated operations and other investments are stated at fair market value at acquisition (or as adjusted for any applicable impairments) plus the original cost of property acquired or constructed since the acquisition, less disposals.
 Additions, major replacements and betterments are added to the plant accounts.
-Normal and routine retirements from the plant accounts, net of salvage, are charged to accumulated depreciation under the group composite method of depreciation.
+Normal and routine retirements from the plant accounts, net of salvage, are charged to accumulated depreciation for both cost-based rate-regulated and nonregulated operations under the group composite method of depreciation.
 The group composite method of depreciation assumes that on average, asset components are retired at the end of their useful lives and thus there is no gain or loss.
 The equipment in each primary electric plant account is identified as a separate group.
-Under the group composite method of depreciation, continuous interim routine replacements of items such as poles, transformers, etc. result in the original cost, less salvage, being charged to accumulated depreciation.
+Under the group composite method of depreciation, continuous interim routine replacements of items such as boiler tubes, pumps, motors, etc. result in the original cost, less salvage, being charged to accumulated depreciation.
+For TNC's nonregulated generation assets, a gain or loss would be recorded if the retirement is not considered an interim routine replacement.
+The depreciation rates that are established for the generating plants take into account the past history of interim capital replacements and the amount of salvage received.
 These rates and the related lives are subject to periodic review.
-Removal costs are charged to regulatory liabilities.
-The costs of labor, materials and overhead incurred to operate and maintain the facilities are included in operating expenses.
+Removal costs are charged to regulatory liabilities for cost-based rate-regulated operations and charged to expense for nonregulated operations.
+The costs of labor, materials and overhead incurred to operate and maintain the plants are included in operating expenses.

 Long-lived assets are required to be tested for impairment when it is determined that the carrying value of the assets may no longer be recoverable or when the assets meet the held for sale criteria under the accounting guidance for "Impairment or Disposal of Long-lived Assets."
+Equity investments are required to be tested for impairment when it is determined there may be an other than temporary loss in value.